The Rise of Jade Force

-“Banning prostitution was probably the biggest mistake the medical corps has ever made.
-We assumed that by getting rid of the prostitutes that we’d get rid of sexually transmitted diseases.
+“Banning prostitution was probably the biggest mistake the medical corp has ever made.
+We assumed that by getting ride of the prostitutes that we’d get rid of sexually transmitted diseases.
 Instead, the men went to local prostitutes and ended up getting strains of venereal diseases that were extremely nasty.
 It was particularly bad in East Vam.
 Some of them we had a difficult time treating.”

 Colonel Wynn interrupted, “Our men also gave away secrets when they visited the local prostitutes.
 That got thousands of men killed and delayed ending the war by a decade.”